radicalbit/rbd-docs/quickstart/quickstart.rst

 ..
 NOTE::
    RBD-Antelao distributes only Kafka |kafka-version| and therefore you are advised to use exclusively the one built for Kafka |kafka-connector-version|.

-To discover how to actually use these connector, please refer to the OMISSIS.
+To discover how to actually use this connector, please refer to the following document: :doc:`../flink/connectors/kafka`.

 .. _alluxio-hadoop-interface: